 Encouraged by the Dean of Students at the University of Michigan, Dr. Sanlo designed the first Lavender Graduation Ceremony in 1995.
 This special ceremony serves to celebrate LGBTQ students and student allies of all races and ethnicities for their achievements and contributions to the university during their tenure.
 This is a cultural celebration that recognizes the difficulties of achieving in a climate that is often less than desirable for LGBTQ students and allies.

-Our very own Lavender Graduation Ceremony began in 2004 with Mike Altekruse as the first keynote speaker.
-Since its inception, the LGBTQ community of the University Wisconsin Oshkosh has honored 26 LGBTQ and ally graduates.
+Our own Lavender Graduation Ceremony began in 2004 with Mike Altekruse as the first keynote speaker.
+Since its inception, the LGBTQ community of UW Oshkosh has honored 96 LGBTQ and ally graduates.

 Contact the Resource Center for event location and other details.

 Apply for Graduation